pat-earl/faculty-page/src/teaching/2020-2021/120-graph-coding/firstday.md

     * You **may** clarify ambiguities or vague points in class handouts or textbooks.
     * You **may** help others use the computer systems, networks, compilers, debuggers, profilers, code libraries and other system facilities.
     * You **may** discuss and provide general strategic advice about an assignment.
 Providing anything more detailed than a brief description or block diagram is not allowed.
 Providing any kind of code or pseudo-code is not allowed.
     * You **may** provide suggestions of potential bugs based on high-level symptoms.
-Code-based debugging assisstance is forbidden.
+Code-based debugging assistance is forbidden.

 : **Enforcement:** Assignments will be closely monitored for plagiarism.
 All infractions will be reported to the department chair.
 The penalty for cheating will be determined on a case-by-case basis, **but it will always be worse than having not turned in the assignment.**

 **Classroom Etiquette:**
 : Respect for your classmates, instructor, and the class is expected.
 Please come to class on time and prepared to learn.
 Coming and going during class should be limited to unavoidable situations.
-**Electronic devices should not be seen or heard**, unless being used for class activites, note taking, etc. Using your cell phone to take pictures of lecture notes, is not a valid purpose.
-There should be no classroom converstations, sleeping (with snoring), or general disruptions during class.
+**Electronic devices should not be seen or heard**, unless being used for class activities, note taking, etc. Using your cell phone to take pictures of lecture notes, is not a valid purpose.
+There should be no classroom conversations, sleeping (with snoring), or general disruptions during class.

 **Zoom Etiquette:**
 : Due to the hybrid nature of this course, Zoom participates are expected be professional and